 - how the casualties were travelling (for example, car driver, car passenger or pedestrian).

-The Casualty Report 2009 [PDF 407KB] sets out the current situation regarding accidents and casualty trends in Nottinghamshire (excluding the City), our progress towards achieving the national casualty reduction targets, together with details about our ongoing activities targeted at casualty reduction and accident prevention.
+The Casualty Report 2012 [PDF] sets out the current situation regarding accidents and casualty trends in Nottinghamshire (excluding the City), our progress towards achieving the national casualty reduction targets, together with details about our ongoing activities targeted at casualty reduction and accident prevention.